-- Most of the parents often have a misconception that yelling back at kids is the easiest way to respond to aggression.
+- Most parents often have a misconception that yelling back at kids is the easiest way to respond to aggression.
 But if you do so, you end up teaching your child the wrong things.
 Due to which your kids will never know how to control their impulses and emotions.
 So rather than raising your voice, all you can do is lower your tone and tell them to calm down.

 - You can reflect on their feelings and empathize, but tell them that hitting or kicking is not allowed.
 It’s better if you say something like, “I know you are angry.
 But we do not bite or kick.
 So, no hitting!”

 - You can always teach them about the consequences if they turn violent.
 For example, if you are dealing with a younger child, teach them what they can do instead of resorting to physical violence.
 If possible, give them an alternative, but don’t leave them hanging.
 For example, teach them how and when to use words such as “I’m angry” or “I don’t like it.”
 Always remember that as a parent, you need to be a good role model and avoid giving them physical punishment.

 Bullying is a severe problem and can result in emotional and physical abuse of the victim.
 Children have the habit of bullying others just to feel powerful and resolve their social problems.
 When dealing with feelings becomes difficult, kids often take on bullying to fix things.
 Does this happen to your child too?
 It’s high time you should act immediately.